Skip to Content

 Five types of standard treatment are used:

-Even if the doctor removes all the melanoma that can be seen at the time of the operation, some patients may be offered chemotherapy after surgery to kill any cancer cells that are left.
+Even if the doctor removes all the melanoma that can be seen at the time of surgery, some patients may be given chemotherapy after surgery to kill any cancer cells that are left.
 Chemotherapy given after surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).

 One type of regional chemotherapy is hyperthermic isolated limb perfusion.
 With this method, anticancer drugs go directly to the arm or leg the cancer is in.
 The flow of blood to and from the limb is temporarily stopped with a tourniquet.
 A warm solution with the anticancer drug is put directly into the blood of the limb.
 This gives a high dose of drugs to the area where the cancer is.